23-2-DSDN242/time-based-media-TaliaHope/README.md

 After meeting with Phoebe, I have decided to make the background flowers change colour when the alarm is set.

 I have also resetted the clock time to be centered on the flowers to make it easier to read.

+After tring to get the flowers to change colours when the alarm goes off for a few hours, I have decided to utilise words instead.